Oliviaparkerva/frontend-nanodegree-arcade-game/README.md

-frontend-nanodegree-arcade-game
+# Arcade Game
 ===============================

-Front End Frogger ReadME
+## Arcade "frogger" game for Udacity FEND nanodegree program
+### How it's made:
 Enemy
 	-Did not use prototypes because I dont have that many enemies.
-	-Enemies created through and Enemy class constructor function, creates instances of enemies with location and speed as properties to add variety to enemies.
+	-Enemies created through an Enemy class constructor function, creates instances of enemies with location and speed as properties to add variety to enemies movements.
 	-Update the enemy's position.
 If the enemy is inside the board (<505) then increment the x by whatever the set speed is and multiply by the dt to create consistent movement.
 If the enemy moves off the board restart it off the board to the left based on width of sprite (-171)
 	-Render the enemy using provided function.